Veteran's Day Requires a Rethink

 Questioned by a US Treasury Dept official in March 1945, McKittrick said that the war had been a charade all along, with Germany taking the fall.

-Asked why the Nazis had worked with the BIS, he replied, "In the complicated German financial setup, certain men who have their central bankers' point of view are in very strategic positions and can influence the conduct of the German government..."
+Asked why the BIS worked with the Nazis, he replied, "In the complicated German financial setup, certain men who have their central bankers' point of view, are in very strategic positions and can influence the conduct of the German government..."

-Then he spelled it out.
-The war's purpose was to reposition Germany for the banker New World Order:
+Then he spelled it out, albeit in a euphemism.
+The war's purpose was to reposition Germany in the banker New World Order:

-This quotation is from Charles Higham's mind blowing book,
+The quotation above is from Charles Higham's mind-blowing book,

-A Who's Who of corporations controlled by these bankers, had factories in occupied Europe.
-They underpinned the Nazi war effort and profited handsomely.
+These bankers controlled a Who's Who of corporations that had factories in occupied Europe that underpinned the Nazi war effort and profited handsomely.

 Higham refers to these bankers as "the fraternity."
 They are the Illuminati.

-We could also show how an earlier set of bankers masterminded World War One and how they kept it going.
-But I think you get the picture.
+An earlier set of bankers masterminded World War One and kept it going.
+But you get the picture.
 All wars are really waged by the Luciferian central bankers against humanity, i.e "the goyim."

 The military is catching on too.
 A recent poll found that only 34 percent of U.S. veterans of the post-9/11 military believed that the Iraq and Afghanistan wars were worth fighting.
 US soldiers now generally say they are fighting "for their buddies" not for their country.